Cap-go/docs/self-hosted/manual.md

 To make it possible, it is necessary for all of us to do our part, including you 🥹.

-If Capgo cloud offer can't suit you, back a bootstrapped Maker [HERE](https://github.com/sponsors/riderx) on your own terms.
+If Capgo cloud offer can't suit you, back a bootstrapped Maker [HERE](https://github.com/sponsors/riderx) on your terms.
 {% endhint %}

 ## Quick install